boyum/jossing/docs/TECHNICAL_SPEC.md

   async startSection(sectionNumber: number): Promise<void> {
     // Shuffle entire deck for new section this.shuffleDeck();

     // Set new trump card for this section this.setTrumpCard();

     const cardsPerPlayer = this.getCardsPerPlayer(sectionNumber);
     const hands = this.dealCards(cardsPerPlayer);

     // Store hands in database
     await this.savePlayerHands(sectionNumber, hands);

     // Start bidding phase
-    this.session.gamePhase = 'bidding';
+    this.session.gamePhase = "bidding";
-    this.emitToAll('cards-dealt', { sectionNumber, cardsPerPlayer, trumpSuit: this.session.trumpSuit });
+    this.emitToAll("cards-dealt", {
+      sectionNumber,
+      cardsPerPlayer,
+      trumpSuit: this.session.trumpSuit,
+    });
   }

   async placeBid(playerId: string, bid: number): Promise<void> {
     // Validate bid
     if (!this.isValidBid(playerId, bid)) {
-      throw new Error('Invalid bid');
+      throw new Error("Invalid bid");
     }

     // Store bid